Practical Information

 3. Letter of Confirmation

-Exchange students should notify the Mobility Services about their departure and physically pass by the office, if possible.
+Exchange students should notify the Mobility Services about their departure and physically pass by the office before they leave.
 They will then get certificate with the exact dates of their exchange.

 Note: Information about documents required for the application and Learning Agreement can be found in the section "Applying".